NandoXu/ig_reels_analytics/README.md

 <ul>
   <li><strong>Anonymous Scraping:</strong> Without logging in via Instaloader, certain data (especially for private or rate-limited accounts) may not be available or may fail due to Instagram restrictions.</li>
   <li><strong>Selenium Fallback:</strong> Selenium-based scraping for metadata may be slower and subject to anti-bot measures; ensure ChromeDriver version matches installed Chrome.</li>
+  <li><strong>Selenium Fallback:</strong> If the account url is fakes or the account is not exist, it will extremely slow for system relize.</li>
   <li><strong>Rate Limits:</strong> Excessive scraping without appropriate delays may trigger throttling; use responsibly and consider adding cooldowns.</li>
 </ul>